4nd/phpbelfast-framework/README.md

 Database connection details are in the setup.php, edit the line to fit your config `R::setup("mysql:host=localhost;dbname=<database>", '<username>', '<password>');`

+Remember to execute the `seeder.php` file in the root folder to give yourself some sample content.

 To run the built-in PHP server (PHP v5.4+ only) use `php -S localhost:8000 -t <path-to-public-folder>`

+Simply go to http://localhost:8000/posts to see it in action.

 I've added a .htaccess file for putting the site on an apache based server.